open-power/hostboot/src/usr/diag/prdf/common/plat/p10/ClockDomainAnalysis.md

 but it is also possible the PLL unlock attentions could have asserted on their own.
 Unfortunately, there may have been one or more clock failovers due to the RCS OSC error attentions.
-Therefore, it would be impossible to tell which clock may have generated the PLL unlock attentions.
-So, if any RCS OSC error attentions are present, PRD must ignore all PLL unlock attentions
+Therefore, it would be impossible to tell which clock was the primary at the time of the PLL unlock attention.
+So, if any RCS OSC error attentions are present on a chip, PRD must ignore any PLL unlock attentions on that chip.

 Similarly, RCS unlock detect attentions only have meaning if found on the non-primary clock.
-Again, due to potential clock failovers, it would be impossible to tell which clock may have been the primary at the time of the RCS unlock attention.
-Therefore, PRD must also ignore all RCS unlock detect attentions if there are any RCS OSC error attentions present.
+Again, due to potential clock failovers, it would be impossible to tell which clock was the primary at the time of the the RCS unlock detect attention.
+Therefore, if any RCS OSC error attentions are present on a chip, PRD must ignore any RCS unlock detect attentions on that chip.

 Certain PLL unlock attentions have the potential of causing RCS unlock detect attentions, but it is also possible the two error types could have asserted on